Custom Style Blocks

 - Padding applied to style blocks is in addition to the existing canvas padding.

-- Font Type, Font Size and Bold/Italics of the text style you're working in will be inherited by the Custom Block text components.
+- By default, Font style, size and bold/italics of the style you're working with will be inherited by the Custom Block text components.
+This can be overridden at anytime.

 - There is no limit to the number of times a Style Blocks can be used.